Esthetician Schools in Georgia

 • Basic knowledge of other services, including facials, body treatments, eyelash and eyebrows, hair removal, and wellness programs

 According to Georgia law, veterans may be eligible for the addition of five or ten points on their examination scores.
-You may also qualify for veterans’ preference points if you were discharged for injury or illness incurred in the line of duty, and for reimbursement of all or part of your examination fees.
+You may also qualify for veterans' preference points if you were discharged for injury or illness incurred in the line of duty and for reimbursement of all or part of your examination fees.

 Georgia Esthetician Licensure Reciprocity

-• Your application
+• A notarized application

 • Proof of citizenship